springfall2008/batpred/docs/install.md

 e.g. 7/10 *240 degrees + 3/10* 120 degrees.

 **Hybrid inverters only**: If your hybrid inverter capacity is smaller than your array peak capacity, tell Solcast that your AC capacity is equal to your DC capacity
 (both equal to your array peak kW).
 Otherwise, Solcast will provide forecast data clipped at your inverter capacity.
-Let predbat handle any necessary clipping instead.
+Let Predbat handle any necessary clipping instead.
-When supplied with the unclipped Solcast forecast data, predbat can allow in its model for PV in excess of the inverter capacity going to battery charging
+When supplied with the unclipped Solcast forecast data, Predbat can allow in its model for PV in excess of the inverter capacity going to battery charging
 (bypassing the hybrid inverter).

 You will need your API key for the next steps: